Privacy-Preserving Visual Localization with Event Cameras: Experiment Details

-\paragraph{Baselines} In Section 5.1 we consider six baselines for event-based visual localization: direct methods (PoseNet~\cite{posenet}, SP-LSTM~\cite{ev_loc_1}), and structure-based methods taking various event representations as input (binary event image~\cite{binary_image_2}, event histogram~\cite{ev_gait, event_driving}, timestamp image~\cite{timestamp_image}, and sorted timestamp image~\cite{ace}).
-Following the implementation of Nguyen et al.~\cite{ev_loc_1}, direct methods take the binary event image~\cite{binary_image_2} as input which assigns +1 to pixels with positive events, 0 to pixels with negative events, and 0.5 otherwise.
-Both PoseNet~\cite{posenet} and SP-LSTM~\cite{ev_loc_1} are trained to directly regress the 6DoF pose within a scene, and needs to be re-trained for each scene.
+In Section~\ref{sec:loc_eval} we consider nine baselines for event-based visual localization: direct methods (PoseNet~\cite{posenet}, SP-LSTM~\cite{ev_loc_1}, AECRN~\cite{lin_evloc}), and structure-based methods taking as input various event representations (binary event image~\cite{binary_image_2}, timestamp image~\cite{timestamp_image}) or light-weight image reconstructions from events (Scheerlink et al.~\cite{scheerlinck_accv}, Zhang et al.~\cite{zhang_lin_inv}).
+All the direct methods are trained to directly regress the 6DoF pose within a scene, and needs to be re-trained for each scene.
 We train the networks separately for each scene in DAVIS240C~\cite{davis_240c}, using the events in the reference split.
-Here the pose annotations from the 3D map built from image conversions are used to ensure that the network pose predictions are consistent with our method's prediction.
+Here the pose annotations from the 3D map are used to ensure that the network pose predictions are consistent with our method's prediction.
 The networks are all trained for $1400$ epochs using a batch size of 20 and a learning rate of $1e{-}4$ with Adam~\cite{adam}.

-The structure-based methods are contrived baselines that omit the event-to-image conversion and directly package the input events for localization.
-Four conventional packaging methods are tested including the binary event image, with event histograms~\cite{ev_gait, event_driving} caching the pixel-wise event counts, timestamp image~\cite{timestamp_image} caching the pixel-wise most recent event timestamps, and sorted timestamp image~\cite{ace} caching the relative order of timestamps instead of the raw values.
-We use the poses from the 3D maps built from event-to-image conversions, but replace the images to corresponding event representations during localization.
+The structure-based methods are contrived baselines that either directly package the input events for localization or leverage simple optimization techniques for converting events to images.
+Two conventional packaging methods are tested, namely the binary event image caching the pixel-wise event occurrences and timestamp image~\cite{timestamp_image} caching the pixel-wise most recent event timestamps.
+In addition, we consider two optimization-based image conversion methods, where Scheerlinck et al.~\cite{scheerlinck_accv} performs numerical integration on event polarities and Zhang et al.~\cite{zhang_lin_inv} performs linear programming for image reconstruction.
+We use the poses from the 3D maps built from event-to-image conversions, but replace the images to corresponding input representations during localization.